alphagov/govuk-frontend/docs/index.md

   Application modules and helpers.

-- `packages/` **contains auto-generated files**
+- `package/` **contains auto-generated files**

-  packages published on npm.
+  package published on npm.

-  - `all/`

   Consume all of govuk-frontend through a single package.

-  - `globals/`

-    All packages depend on this package, it contains shared dependencies of all components (e.g. colours, font-face, media queries, typography and vars).

-  - `[component-name]/`

-    Individual packages - these depend on each other (dependencies are listed in package.json) and also the globals package.

-    - `CHANGELOG.md`

-      Changes made to a package listed per version.

-    - `LICENSE`

-      Package license.

-    - `README.md`

-      Package README showing the basic API and usage instructions.

-    - `package.json`

-      npm definition for a package; states package dependencies.

 - `src/`

   Source files.

-  - `all/`

-    Import all scripts and styles.

   - `globals/`